Bayesian optimisation of poloidal field coil positions in tokamaks: The poloidal field coil design problem

 The fourth constraint will place an upper limit on the distance between the two X-point locations when mirrored about $Z=0$.
 This distance should be minimal in a double-null plasma scenario as considered here.
 See \cref{fig:metrics} for the strikepoint and X-point locations.

 The final constraint ensures the maximum current density

-in the PF coil set remains below the engineering limit defined in \cite{nasr2024}.
+in the PF coilset remains below the engineering limit defined in \citet{nasr2024}.
 Here, $I_i$ denotes the coil current and the denominator is the coil area.
 This limits stresses in the PF coil structures and helps avoid quench events---a sudden loss of superconductivity which can damage the coils \citep{coatanea2015electromagnetic}.